webmemo-code/flickr-to-instagram-automation/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
-5. Submit a pull request (mind you, I might be slow to reply due to limited time)
+5. Submit a pull request (Mind you, I might be slow to reply due to limited time.)

 ## License